aw/picolisp-kv/README.md

 Similar to [Redis](https://redis.io/topics/persistence), this database implements "snapshotting" (full memory dump to disk) and "AOF" (append-only log file), however both features are tightly coupled, which makes for a much better experience.

   * Persistence is disabled by default, but can be enabled with the `--persist N` parameter, where `N` is the number of seconds between each `BGSAVE` (background save to disk).
   * The database is stored in plaintext by default, but can be stored in binary with the `--binary` parameter.
 Binary format (PLIO) loads and saves _much_ quicker than plaintext, but it becomes difficult to debug a corrupt entry.
   * The AOF follows the _WAL_ approach, where each write command is first written to the AOF on disk, and then processed in the key/value memory store.
   * The AOF only stores log entries since the previous `SAVE` or `BGSAVE`, so it technically shouldn't grow too large or unmanageable.
   * The database snapshot on disk is the most complete and important data, and should be backed up regularly.
   * _fsync_ is not managed by the database, so the server admin must ensure AOF log writes are actually persisted to disk.
   * The AOF on-disk format is **always plaintext**, to allow easy debugging and repair of a corrupt entry.
   * The AOF is opened for writing when the server is started, and closed only when the server is stopped (similar to web server log files).
 This lowers overhead of appending to the log, but requires care to avoid altering it while the server is running.
   * The `SAVE` and `BGSAVE` commands can still be sent even if persistence is disabled.
 This will dump the in-memory data to disk as if persistence was enabled.

 ## How persistence is implemented

 Here we'll assume persistence was previously enabled and data has already been written and saved to disk.

   1. On server start, some memory is pre-allocated according to the DB's file size.
   2. The DB is then fully restored to memory
   3. If the AOF contains some entries, it is fully replayed to memory
   4. The DB is saved once more to disk and the AOF gets wiped
   5. A timer is started to perform periodic background DB saves
   6. The AOF is opened for writes, and every new client connection sends the command to the AOF
   7. When a `BGSAVE` (non-blocking) command is received, a temporay copy of the AOF is made, the current AOF is wiped, and a background process is forked to save the DB to disk
-8. When a `SAVE` (blocking) command is received, a the in-memory DB is saved to disk and the AOF is wiped.
+  8. When a `SAVE` (blocking) command is received, the in-memory DB is saved to disk and the AOF is wiped.
   9. A backup of the DB file is always made before overwriting the current DB file.
   10. To help handle concurrency and persistence, temporary files are named `.kv.db.lock`, `.kv.db.tmp`, `.kv.aof.lock`, and `.kv.aof.tmp`.
 It's best not to modify or delete those files while the server is running.
 They can be safely removed while the server is stopped.

 ## AOF format